mendix/docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/auto-committed-objects.md

 ## 1 Introduction

 Auto-committed objects are Mendix objects committed to the database automatically because the app commits another object that references the auto-committed object.
-To learn more about auto-committed objects, see the [Autocommit and Associated Objects](/refguide/committing-objects/#autocommit-and-associated-objects) section of *Commit Object(s)*.
+To learn more about auto-committed objects, see the [Autocommit and Associated Objects](/refguide/committing-objects/#autocommit-and-associated-objects) section of *Commit Object (or Objects)*.

 ## 2 Offline-First Apps and Auto-Commit Logic